vtourraine/mendeleykit/README.md

 towards Swift (3 or later).

 ## Minimum Requirements ##

-Xcode 8
+- Xcode 8
-iOS 8.0 or higher
+- iOS 8.0 or higher
-OS X 10.9 or higher
+- macOS 10.9 or higher

 ## Installation (CocoaPods) ##
 The easiest way to include MendeleyKit in your project is to use CocoaPods.
-In order to support both dynamic frameworks for both macOS and macOS we provide two separate Podspec files
+There are 3 pods: one is cross-platform and can be used as a static library; the others are platform-specific and can be used as dynamic frameworks:
+- `MendeleyKit.podspec`: iOS/macOS static framework
-- `MendeleyKitiOS.podspec`: the macOS dynamic framework.
-Requires iOS 9.1 min and Xcode 8.x
+- `MendeleyKitiOS.podspec`: iOS dynamic framework
-- `MendeleyKitOSX.podspec`: the OS X framework.
+- `MendeleyKitOSX.podspec`: macOS dynamic framework

 ### CocoaPods for frameworks ###